reybalolot/airline-booking-system/README.md

 None

 ## 4. Overall Description
----
 ### **Product Perspective**
 A sophisticated airline booking app designed to streamline the flight reservation process.
 By focusing on efficiency and user experience, the app integrates real-time data and advanced algorithms to offer a seamless journey from searching for flights to finalizing bookings.
-Our aim is to simplify travel planning with a modern, intuitive interface and comprehensive features.
+We aim to simplify travel planning with a modern, intuitive interface and comprehensive features.

 ### **Product Functions**
 - Flight Search